satand/strimzi-mirroring/README.md

           - broker: 2
             advertisedHost: streams-cluster-kafka-mirroring-2.kafka.svc.clusterset.local
       ```
-     * the authentication section where is configured the reference to the primary mirroring user secret that we have previously copied in the backup from the primary cluster.
+     * the authentication section is configured with the reference to the primary mirroring user secret that we have previously copied into the backup from the primary cluster.
   * for the target cluster
-    * the bootstrapServers field with the value 'streams-cluster-backup-kafka-mirroring-bootstrap.kafka.svc.cluster.local:9093'.
-It's the hostname and port of mirroring bootstrap service of the backup kafka cluster.
-Notice how we can use the service FQDN in the 'cluster.local' domain (the domain resolved by k8s DNS services).
+    * the bootstrapServers field with the value 'streams-cluster-backup-kafka-mirroring-bootstrap.kafka.svc.cluster.local:9093' is the hostname and port of mirroring bootstrap service of the backup kafka cluster.
+Notice we can use the service FQDN in the 'cluster.local' domain (the domain resolved by the k8s DNS service).
-     * the authentication section where is configured the reference to the backup mirroring user secret.
+     * the authentication section is configured with the reference to the backup mirroring user secret.
 * in the mirrors section
   * for the connector sections
-    * 'sync.topic.configs.enabled: "false"', 'refresh.topics.enabled: "false"' and 'topic.creation.enable: "false"' configs related to our decision to disable mm2 topic creation feature in favor of manually topic creation
+    * 'sync.topic.configs.enabled: "false"', 'refresh.topics.enabled: "false"' and 'topic.creation.enable: "false"' configurations are related to our decision to disable MM2 topic creation feature in favor of the manually topic creation.
-    * 'replication.policy.class: "io.strimzi.kafka.connect.mirror.IdentityReplicationPolicy"' config to mirror the data from a topic in the source cluster to another topic in the target but with the same name.
-The default replication policy uses for the target topic the name of the source topic prefixed with the name of the source cluster.
+    * 'replication.policy.class: "io.strimzi.kafka.connect.mirror.IdentityReplicationPolicy"' configuration is to mirror the data from a topic in the source cluster to another topic with the same name in the target cluster, whereas to use for target topic the name of the source topic prefixed with the name of the source cluster (default replication policy).
-  * the topicsPattern and groupsPattern fields where it's possibe to use regex or comma-separated list of the topics/groups managed by mirroring process.
+  * the topicsPattern and groupsPattern fields are used to configure regex or comma-separated list of the topics/groups managed by mirroring process.

 ## Test the mirroring

 At this point we can test our kafka mirroring solution with NMM2 and Submriner.

-We are going to create a kafka producer client writing on a topic of the primary kafka cluster and a kafka consumer client reading from the topic with the same name (and under mirroring process) of the backup kafka cluster.
+We will create a kafka producer client writing to a topic of the primary kafka cluster and a kafka consumer client reading from the mirrored topic with the same name in the backup kafka cluster.

 Sample producer authenticated with the writer user and attached to the plain listener of primary kafka cluster:
 ```bash